Autumn Country Gardens of NSW

 Enjoy time in Bowral for lunch (own expense).
 After lunch, travel to Red Cow Farm near Sutton Forest, an abundant 2.5-hectare garden developed around a historic 1820s cottage.
 Red Cow Farm features 20 different garden ‘rooms’, including a monastery garden, an abbess’s garden, a cottage garden, a kitchen garden and other gardens themed around woodlands, beech trees, classic roses, lakes, bogs and orchards.

 Return to Bowral for an evening at leisure.

 Check out from your hotel and travel to the town of Crookwell in the Southern Tablelands to explore a range of private gardens.
 Well known for its enthusiastic gardening culture, each garden in Crookwell displays the distinctive personality of its owner.

-Enjoy lunch in one of the private gardens of Crookwell, and then continue to Orange in the Central West.
+Following lunch at a local restaurant, visit another private garden in Crookwell, and then continue to Orange in the Central West.

 Dinner at the hotel.

 Spend a day in a selection of private gardens in and around Orange.
 The region is famous for its orchards, producing apples, pears and stone fruits, and its climate of warm summers, cool winters and evenly-spread rainfall also allows gardeners in Orange to grow a range of different flora and create unique and beautiful gardens of their own.

 Depart Orange and ascend to the Blue Mountains to visit Mayfield Garden, a 64-hectare landscape garden set within a 5,000-hectare working cattle farm.
 One of the world’s largest privately-owned cool climate gardens, Mayfield boasts a water garden, a cascade, a walled kitchen garden, an orchard, a maze, a rose garden, a croquet garden, an aviary and a set of ‘deluxe hen houses’.